Create NAT Gateway

 NAT gateway

-- Elastic IP allocation ID, select Elastic IP just created.
+- Elastic IP allocation ID: Select recently created Elastic IP

 - Select Create NAT gateway